Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Conclusion

-We conducted the most comprehensive study of cross-template function vector transfer to date, evaluating 12 tasks spanning 5 computational categories across 6 models from 3 families.
-We designed the study to test whether the logit lens could explain FV steering failures.
+We conducted the most comprehensive study of cross-template FV transfer to date---12 tasks across 5 computational categories, 6 models from 3 families, 4{,}032 directed pairs---to test whether the logit lens can explain FV steering failures.
 The data answered with a surprise: the dissociation between decodability and steerability exists, but in the opposite direction.

-Our central finding is a \emph{steerability-without-decodability inversion}: FV steering succeeds even when the logit lens---the model's own unembedding with no learned parameters---cannot decode the correct output at any layer.
-This gap is universal: steering exceeds readability for every task on every model, with gaps as large as $-0.91$.
-The predicted opposite pattern (decodable without steerable) has only 3 of 72 instances.
-FV vocabulary projection reveals that even highly effective FVs project to incoherent token distributions, suggesting FVs encode computational instructions that the model's nonlinear processing executes through pathways invisible to the unembedding.
-Activation patching provides causal confirmation: tasks with strong steering concentrate cross-template transfer at specific residual stream layers (perfect recovery), while hard tasks show zero recovery everywhere.
-Post-steering logit lens analysis reveals a model-family mechanistic divergence: Mistral FVs massively rewrite intermediate representations, while Llama/Gemma FVs operate through non-representational channels.
-The previously reported negative cosine-transfer correlation dissolves at scale (pooled $r$: $-0.199$ to $+0.126$; $\Delta R^2 \leq 0.011$), and thousands of individual dissociation cases---template pairs with high cosine alignment ($>0.80$) but failed transfer---confirm that geometric similarity is not functionally predictive.

-The practical implication: not only must practitioners verify IID efficacy before deploying steering vectors, but they should not rely on standard interpretability tools (logit lens, vocabulary projection) to validate or monitor steering effects.
-FVs can steer model behavior through subspaces that these tools are blind to---a finding with direct relevance for both the capabilities and safety of activation steering.
+Our central finding is a \emph{steerability-without-decodability inversion}: FV steering succeeds even when the logit lens (the model's own unembedding with no learned parameters) cannot decode the correct output at any layer, with gaps as large as $-0.91$.
+The predicted opposite pattern has only 3 of 72 instances.
+Even FVs achieving $>$0.90 steering accuracy project to incoherent token distributions: FVs encode computational instructions that the model's nonlinear processing executes through pathways invisible to the unembedding.
+Per-layer diagonal tuned-lens correction closes only 1 of 14 steerable-not-decodable gaps (93\% persist), and a 2-layer MLP probe with a Hewitt \& Liang control closes 5 of 10 logit-lens SAND cells while leaving 5 invisible to every decoder we tried---confirming that the dissociation reflects a genuine absence of decodable information for some cases and a nonlinearly-encoded subspace orthogonal to $W_U$ for others, not a representational dialect.
+Activation patching causally confirms the difficulty hierarchy; post-steering logit-lens analysis exposes a model-family mechanistic divergence; the previously reported negative cosine--transfer correlation dissolves at scale ($r \in [-0.20, +0.13]$, $\Delta R^2 \leq 0.011$).
+Practitioners must verify IID efficacy before deploying steering vectors, and should not rely on standard interpretability tools (logit lens, vocabulary projection) to validate or monitor steering effects: FVs steer behavior through subspaces these tools are blind to---a finding with direct relevance to both the capabilities and the safety of activation steering.